top of page

 Research shows EFT significantly reduces anxiety levels and improves emotional regulation.

 This allows the nervous system to shift out of anticipation and back into balance.
+You can read more about how I work here.

 What Sessions Look Like